ctinnil/badseed/README.md

 These requirements are for the computer running the core framework:
 * macOS 10.15+
 * recommended hardware to run on is 4GB+ RAM and 2+ CPUs
+* if in virtual machine, enables running modern virtualization applications by providing support for Intel VT-x/EPT

 Installation
 -----